SnowLune/trip-planner/README.md

 ## About

 A trip planner that allows the user to choose a location and date.
-After the user selects a location and date the page will return relevant weather and attraction information on the page.
+After the user selects a location and date, the page will return relevant weather and attraction information on the page.

 ## User Story

-**AS A** traveller, **I WANT** to see the weather and local attractions of the destination I am visiting at the time I am visiting, **SO THAT** I can gain insight and plan ahead.
+**AS A** traveller, **I WANT** to find local attractions in the destination that I am visiting and check what the weather forecast will be during my visit, **SO THAT** I can gain insight and plan ahead.

 ## APIs